revbayes/revbayes.github.io/tutorials/coalescent/index.md

 {% section Preparation %}

-In order to perform the different analyses in this tutorial, you will need to create a directory on your computer for this tutorial and downlaod a few files.
+In order to perform the different analyses in this tutorial, you will need to create a directory on your computer for this tutorial and download a few files.
 {:.instruction}

 {% subsection The Data %}